Hunt: Showdown: Development

 Hunt: Showdown carries "a lot of the DNA" of the Darksiders series; Adams noted that the game would incorporate "old school elements" of its genre in new ways (much like Darksiders, which cited The Legend of Zelda as an influence), and feature a large number of distinct creatures and bosses as enemies in contrast to "typical" shooting games, which, in Adam's opinion, only tended to have "maybe a dozen" different enemies.
 He acknowledged that his staff had experience from Darksiders in designing large numbers of distinct enemy types—Adams alone designed 18 of the bosses in Darksiders II.
 Hunt also utilizes procedurally generated enemy placement, obstacles, and objectives on the map, so that no two missions are identical.
 Hunt is built atop CryEngine; Adams remarked that the transition from the custom engine developed for Darksiders to CryEngine made the former look inferior.

-On 30 July 2014, Crytek announced that as part of a restructuring, development of Hunt would be shifted to Crytek, and Crytek USA would cease to operate as a studio-only as a provider of US-based support for CryEngine licensees.
+On 30 July 2014, Crytek announced that as part of a restructuring, the development of Hunt would be shifted to Crytek, and Crytek USA would cease to operate as a studio-only as a provider of US-based support for CryEngine licensees.
 Kotaku reported that much of the studio's staff, including David Adams, had left the company in response to late wage payments by Crytek.
 Similar issues had been experienced by Crytek UK, which was shut down the same day with the sale of the Homefront franchise to Koch Media.

 On 16 May 2017, Crytek released a teaser on YouTube announcing that the game was still in production under a new title, Hunt: Showdown.
 In October, Crytek revealed via IGN First that the game would have an Early Access release on Steam.
 A closed alpha test on PC started in January 2018.
 The closed alpha concluded on 22 February, with the early access launching later the same day.
 Hunt was released for Xbox Game Preview on 29 May 2019.